garish09-lang/Inventory-Risk-Dashboard/README.md

 BigQuery SQL · Power BI

-Overview
+## Overview

 This project analyzes inventory aging, sell-through efficiency, and revenue concentration to identify operational risk and slow-moving stock.
-The objective is to surface where inventory risk is accumulating, which products are driving or lagging revenue, and where corrective action (promotion, liquidation, rebalancing) may be required.
+The objective is to identify where inventory risk is accumulating, which products are driving or lagging revenue, and where corrective action (such as promotion, liquidation, or rebalancing) may be required.

 The analysis combines BigQuery SQL for data preparation and metric calculation with Power BI for interactive, drill-through visualization.